 Fit and Fed is a response to Street Games’ growing body of research on the triple inequalities of holiday hunger, isolation, and inactivity.

-The Fit & Fed project looked to help families that felt the pinch around the holidays, working with local organisations such as Red Kite, Empower to Cook and Khepera to provide children and their families with cooking tutorials, fun physical activities and a free meal for the whole family, ensuring children went back to school fit and healthy.
+The Fit & Fed project looks to help families that “feel the pinch”, working with two CIC’s, Empower to Cook and Khepera to provide children and their families with cooking tutorials, fun physical activities and a free meal for the whole family, ensuring children went back to school fit and healthy.

 It is staggering to think 60% of families with an annual income of less than £25,000 can’t always afford food during the holidays, and that young person loses up to 80% of their fitness during the school summer holidays.
 Something we hoped the Fit and Fed Project will reduce and bring our community together at the same time.

-Each day this summer saw Sam Parker, our Health Manager, a representative from Empower to cook and Khepera, and a band of willing volunteers brings fresh food and ingredients down to Castlefield Community Centre so they could provide cooking lessons and tutorials to the children that attended the project, teaching them the basic skills necessary for later in their lives to use and be helpful to them.
+Each Fit and Fed day has Sam Parker, our Health Manager, a representative from Empower to cook and Khepera, and a band of willing volunteers bring fresh food and ingredients down to Castlefield Community Centre or Beechview Academy so they can provide cooking lessons and tutorials to the children that attended the project, teaching them the basic skills necessary for later in their lives to use and be helpful to them.
 Not only did they cook simple recipes such as vegetables, pasta, and salads, they managed to cook stews and make smoothies too.
 The best bit was that they could eat all the meals they made at the end!

 Alongside the healthy cooking, the Fit & Fed staff also supplied the children with fun activities to ensure they were active and developed their fitness level whilst enjoying and playing fun games and sports.